AI in Marketing: Tools, Strategies & Best Practices 2026

 The use of AI-generated images and videos in marketing is subject to special regulations in the DACH region:

-Investing in AI tools must pay off.
-Many companies in the DACH region are investing in AI without considering the...actual return on investmentto measure.
+The investment in AI tools has to pay off.
+Many companies in the DACH region invest in AI without measuring the actual return on investment.
 Here we show you how to systematically calculate the ROI of your AI investments.

 Cost structure of a typical AI marketing stack